• Skip to primary navigation

 • 1 cup strawberry preserves

-• ½ cup strawberries mashed/chopped
+• ½ cup of strawberries (mashed and chopped)

 • ½ cup softened unsalted butter